aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-binary-image-using-fixed-threshold/_index.md

 # Adjust Threshold onenote: Save OneNote to Binary Image

-## Adjust Threshold onenote – Introduction
+## Adjust threshold onenote – introduction

 In this tutorial you’ll discover how to **adjust threshold onenote** to export a Microsoft OneNote page as a high‑contrast, black‑and‑white PNG image.
 By tweaking the fixed threshold value you gain precise control over the conversion, making it perfect for scenarios like OCR preprocessing, document archiving, or any workflow that needs a clean **black white onenote** output.
 We’ll walk through every step using the Aspose.Note Java API, so you can quickly **convert onenote to png** with reliable image binarization techniques.